Vin-Ren/attendance/README.md

 ### [Recorder](./attendance.py#L193-L334)

-`Recorder.__init__(self, subject_name: str, classroom: Classroom, date: str)` takes 3 required arguments. the subject name, the classroom it's going to inherit students and parameters from, and to be displayed date.

 Recorder object created its self.created_datetime, self.modified_datetime, and self.attendance_record when the __init__ method is called.
 Recorder object also gives you access to students, parameters, parameter_stats (returns an empty dict if nothing was found on the attendance record or the parameter is not compatible with the record), and human-readable.
 - `Recorder.students` returns the Classroom.students. (type: dictionary)